hect1k/portfolio/src/content/blog/embracing-the-suckless-philosophy.md

 This synergy resonates with me.
 It fosters an environment where I am not just a user but an active participant in shaping my tools to my needs.
 It also challenges me to be deliberate in what I adopt and to question the value of the tools I use.

+## My DWM Dots

+One of the aspects I love about using DWM is the freedom to make it my own.
+Over time, I’ve customized my setup to match my specific workflow and preferences.
+If you're interested in seeing my configurations or trying them out, check out my DWM dots repository here: [github.com/nnisarggada/dwm-dots](https://github.com/nnisarggada/dwm-dots).

+In the repo, I’ve included:

+- My patches for DWM to add features while maintaining minimalism.
+- A carefully curated configuration file for an efficient and clean workflow.
+- Tips and notes for getting started or adapting the setup to your needs.

+Feel free to fork or contribute if you share the same love for lightweight, suckless software!

 ## Considering DWL and Wayland

 [Wayland](https://wayland.freedesktop.org/) represents the future of Linux display servers, offering smoother performance and modern features compared to Xorg.
 I briefly considered making the leap to Wayland full-time with [DWL](https://github.com/djpohly/dwl), the suckless-inspired Wayland compositor.
 DWL offers the same core principles as DWM but for the Wayland ecosystem.
 However, Wayland's landscape still lacks a broader array of software adhering to the suckless ethos.